 In Virginia, is it possible to recover money from a drunk driver above the amount ordinarily allowed in a personal injury case?

-Car Accident DUI Attorney VA Beach
+Car Accident DUI Attorney Virginia Beach

 Under certain circumstances, a plaintiff in a personal injury case can recover punitive damages against a drunk driver in addition to the ordinary compensatory damages a plaintiff is entitled to from a negligent driver (please click here for a discussion of the ordinary compensatory damages that a plaintiff is entitled to in a personal injury case).
-Punitive damages are a reward of money to a plaintiff above the plaintiff’s compensatory damages and are designed to punish the defendant for his or her egregious actions and to serve as an example to prevent others from acting in a similar way.

 In personal injury cases arising from car accidents, a plaintiff can make a successful claim for punitive damages against a drunk driver by either showing that the drunk driver’s conduct satisfied the requirements of the applicable Virginia Code section or by showing that the conduct of the drunk driver was malicious or so wrongful as to constitute willful or wanton conduct evidencing a conscious disregard of the rights of others.
-According to our personal injury lawyers in Virginia Beach, to make a claim for punitive damages against a drunk driver under the applicable Virginia Code section, the personal injury plaintiff must prove the following:

 (1) that when the accident causing the injury occurred, the drunk driver had a blood alcohol content of 0.15% or more by weight by volume; and

-(2) that at the time the drunk driver began drinking alcohol, or during the time he or she was drinking alcohol, he or she know or should have known that his or her ability to operate a motor vehicle would be impaired, or when he or she was operating a motor vehicle he or she knew or should have known that his or her ability to operate a motor vehicle was impaired; and
+(2) that at the time the drunk driver began drinking alcohol, or during the time he or she was drinking alcohol, he or she knows or should have known that his or her ability to operate a motor vehicle would be impaired, or when he or she was operating a motor vehicle he or she knew or should have known that his or her ability to operate a motor vehicle was impaired; and

 (3) that the drunk driver’s intoxication was a proximate cause of the plaintiff’s injuries.